mworion/MountWizzard4/docs/source/overview.rst

 Welcome to MountWizzard4!
-MW4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows10, Mac OSX (beginning from 10.12) and Linux (Ubuntu from 16.04. tested).
+MW4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows10, Mac OSX (beginning from 10.12) and Linux (Ubuntu from 16.04.).
-As a python application, it should run in all environments which support python3.7 including Qt as a Gui framework.
+As a python application, it should run in all environments which support python 3.6, 3.7 or 3.8 including Qt as a Gui framework.
+Please notice that python 3.9 and older python version prior to 3.6 and python 2 is not supported.

 There are some video about modeling: https://youtu.be/8YWLLo3siUY